 First of all, choose a spare pin on the FC to connect to the camera’s OSD control.
 It doesn’t have to be a UART, any pin with a dedicated timer would do.
 Timer?!
 What is it?

 If you don’t know what a timer is, don’t worry about it :) Just use the LED_Strip pin or any spare motor output.
 These pins almost always have their own dedicated timer, and they are perfect for camera control.

 You will need to add a resistor in the connection between the FC and camera.
 The resistor should be 150ohm – 600ohm, the lower the better.

 In this example, I am using a 220ohm resistor, connected to the LED_Strip pin on the FC (Kakute F4 AIO V2).

-Yes, the required resistor seems to be a hassle, I agree, therefore some newer FC’s have that resistor built-in so you don’t have to do it manually and everything is plug and play.
-If they do have this feature in the FC, it should be advertised clearly or there should be a pin labelled as “camera control”.
+The required resistor can be a hassle to many pilots.
+Therefore some FC manufacturers are beginning to build that resistor into their flight controllers.
+This might save you from doing it manually and everything would be plug and play.
+If they do have this feature in the FC, it should be advertised clearly and there should be a pin labelled as “camera control”.

 Betaflight will soon use the pin “DAC” as a dedicated camera control pin, as long as your FC has the DAC output, there will be no more resistor or capacitor required for it to work in the future.
 This is not ready yet, but when it does we will update our guide.